DakotaCRose/netflix-to-letterboxd/README.md

 You can upload that file directly to a Letterboxd list and it will import all of the **movie titles** that Letterboxd has in its database.

 What you’ll quickly notice is that **shows don’t import**.
-That’s because Netflix stores them as:  Show title: Episode title  (e.g., "DEATH NOTE: Death Note: 1.28" instead of "DEATH NOTE", "Breaking Bad: Season 5: Felina" instead of "Breaking Bad etc...).
+That’s because Netflix stores them as:  Show title: Episode title  (e.g., "DEATH NOTE: Death Note: 1.28" instead of "DEATH NOTE", "Breaking Bad: Season 5: Felina" instead of "Breaking Bad" etc...).

 Letterboxd doesn’t recognize these as shows, so they’re skipped.